10 Painless Ways To Save Money

 Check Out Community Calendars

-Between community centers, libraries, churches, parks and city sponsored events we could be out with the kids every day of the week and never pay a dime.
-Check your town’s website or stop in a city center and look around at the signage.
+Between community centers, libraries, churches, parks, and city-sponsored events, we could be out every day of the week if the weather is nice and never pay a dime.
+Check your town’s website or stop in the city center and look at the signage.
 Festivals, concerts, classes, public performances, fireworks…the list can be endless!

 Review Your Cell Phone Bill

 I have to confess- I put off doing this way too long.
-Every month I got the cell bill, I complained about it and I never checked the usage.
+Every month, I got the cell bill, I complained about it, and I never checked the usage.
 I never stopped into the store to talk to someone about our service.
 And then my mom (who is joint on my bill) needed a newer phone so we went in.
 Our carrier had a new plan with more data for $20 less than we had been spending.
-Now I stop into the store about every six months (they are in the mall so it’s easy) and just double check everything.
-We have lowered the bill two times in the last few years.
+Now, I stop into the store (or check their website and social media) about every six months and double-check everything.
+I switched to pre-paid a while ago, and now I save even more!

 Eat Meatless One Day a Week